A resolution is used by municipal districts, counties or specialized municipalities to close roads upon approval.

 - verify that the road plan is not required as part of the provincial transportation network

-- determine whether there is legal access to the provincial transportation network for potentially affected landowners (current and future)
+- determine whether current and future land owners have legal access to the provincial transportation network

 The municipality will draft the road closure resolution.